 In this article, we are going to take an in-depth look into the Arduino Uno power supply subsystem.
 It is important to understand the power supply routes on the Arduino so that we can properly leverage the onboard facilities to optimize the overall power sourcing of our projects.

 The article could get a bit technical for beginners, but I still recommend that you go through it.
 I have formatted the article in a way that would help all kinds of readers find what they are looking for.

-The Arduino Uno power supply subsystem can be divided into two main parts.
-The first part is the system that generates the 5V that is required for the microcontroller to run, and the second part is the system that manages power supply when more than one inputs are connected to the Arduino.
+We can divide the Arduino Uno power supply subsystem into two main parts.
+The first part is the system that generates the 5V that is required for the microcontroller to run.
+And the second part is the system that manages power supply when we connect more than one power inputs to the Arduino.
 (Yes the Arduino can be powered in multiple ways).
-The latter system is also responsible for generating the 3.3V on-board voltage.
+The latter system is also responsible for generating the 3.3V onboard voltage.

 So, two main parts

 - Voltage Regulator subsystem – This is the part that generates 5V.

 - Multiple Input Management subsystem – This is the part that manages multiple inputs.